 I still have a few friends that remained in the Army and I am thankful for their service.
 The friends of mine that got out after they completed their contracts went on to be Law Enforcement Officers, Engineers, Helicopter Mechanics and involved in Telecommunications which have turned out to be great careers for them.
 I have had the pleasure of working with several military veteran private investigators over the years.
 Those investigators all turned out to be great investigators and were assets to the companies that employed them.

 I can’t say all veterans would make good private investigators but typically those who served in the military carry many of the following traits that I believe are essential to becoming a great private investigator.
 The following are 6 reasons why I believe veterans make good private investigators.

 The military environment can be very unpredictable.
-Each day plans are made, revised, then changed all together.
+Each day plans are made, revised, then changed altogether.
 During my time in the Army it was almost routine to be told one specific thing and it would change entirely by the end of the day.
 Soldiers are constantly adapting to unexpected long work days and the changing of objectives.
-Family men and women in my opinion had it even harder because their families constantly had to adapt to their soldiers schedule.
+Family men and women, in my opinion, had it even harder because their families constantly had to adapt to their soldier’s schedule.

 Stamina can really encompass patience and flexibility.
 Soldiers work long days in a variety of elements.
 There are moments of busyness and moments of nothing.
 The long days can wear on a person.

 Surveillance investigators may go to their assignment thinking they are working a normal 8 hour day and find that they end up working a 15 hour day.
 Stamina, flexibility, and patience all play a part in the stamina of a private investigator.

 Soldiers have loyalty to their country, their families and those they work side by side with.
 They will go above and beyond for those they work with.
 This type of loyalty will carry on long after their Army careers are completed.